“Anything mentionable is manageable.” – Mister Rogers

 We have God and we have each other.

 For our May 31 Faith Like a Child moment during the Sanctuary service, click here.

 I Am Human affirms that we can make good choices by acting with compassion and having empathy for others and ourselves.

 All the people of the world set out to find God’s name…and each of the many seekers is sure that he or she alone has found the right name, the only name for God.
 Finally, they come together – and at last learn what God’s name really is.

 This is a picture book for older children (and adults) about ecology, peace, and the interconnectedness of all beings.
 A sequel, Old Turtle and the Broken Truth, delves more deeply into love, acceptance, and the nature of truth.

 If the World Were a Village takes the enormous statistics of our global humanity – population, languages, literacy, food security, access to clean drinking water – and shrinks it all down to a village of 100 people, This nonfiction resource does a beautiful job of taking some abstract, humongous numbers about our world, and making them understandable for children (and grown-ups).

 So, those first four books are beautiful, while being fairly broad and general.
 Just about any child can see themselves reflected, which is good.
 But we need more than broad.
 A book that wraps up in a nice bow can make it feel like all the work has been done.
 “And they all lived happily ever after” is not a phrase I would use to describe our present time.

-Here is the link to the children’s book page on the embracerace website.
-The books listed represent more individual, personal stories and are at times uplifting, challenging, or both.
+The books listed represent more individual, personal stories that are uplifting, challenging, or both.